 Gerry Adams wasted little time in attacking Haughey for the taoiseach’s refusal to demand that the British government grant the prisoners’ five demands.
 ‘Mr Haughey has attempted to distance himself from responsibility for Bobby’s death’, Adams declared.
 He rejected Haughey’s claims that the Irish government “constantly sought by every means open” to secure a humanitarian solution to the crisis.
 Instead, Adams accused Haughey of doing ‘... the opposite and avoided taking the only line of action asked of him – that is, publicly calling upon Britain to give the political prisoners their just and reasonable demands’.
 Unbeknown to most, except for those in Haughey’s inner circle, at this time a line of communication was established between himself and Adams.
 Using Pádraig Ó hAnnracháin, Éamon de Valera’s former private secretary, as an intermediate Haughey exchanged information with the Republican leadership; although in the end this top secret dialogue bore no fruit.

 In Dublin, on the evening of Sands’ passing, an estimated 1,000 people gathered for a vigil outside the General Post Office, O’Connell Street and then marched to Dáil Éireann, Kildare Street.
 A statement was delivered to the taoiseach demanding Figg’s expulsion as British ambassador to Ireland.
 Soon afterwards a crowd of up to 3,000 marched to Parnell Street, Dublin.
 A riot soon broke out, as a group of approximately 200 youths smashed windows and threw stones at the Gardaí.
 At Sands’ funeral in Belfast, two days later on 7 May, approximately 100,000 people walked behind his coffin.
+For a temporary moment at least, Sands’ death had a powerful impact over the national psyche in the Republic of Ireland.
+Arguably for the first time in a generation many Irish nationalists felt compelled to consider their attitude to continued British presence in Northern Ireland and the Irish government’s perceived inability to influence London’s modus operandi in relation to the ongoing ‘Troubles’.

 By this period, with the death of second Republican hunger striker Francis Hughes imminent, Haughey faced increased pressure to publicly declare his support for the prisoners’ five demands.
 On 9 May the National H-Block/Armagh Committee wrote to Haughey with the request that he call on the British government to concede the hunger strikers’ demands and to expel the British ambassador from Ireland.
 With reference to Hughes, the letter warned the taoiseach that the former only had ‘a number of days left to live’.
 If Haughey failed to carry out the committee’s requests, the letter concluded, then ‘you will be stating clearly that you support Mrs. Thatcher and her vindictive hardline stance and you will have failed the Irish people’.